-The 3D Workshops are based on the second floor of the Darwin Building in Kensington.
+The 3D Workshops are located in the Darwin Building, Kensington.
 There are a variety of workshops for object-making in a wide range of media.
-Facilities include a Wood Workshop, Metal Fabrication, Engineering, a Plastics Workshop and a Resin, Clay and Moulding studio.
-A spray booth is available for specialist paint finishes and a number of bookable project and making spaces complete the facilities.
+Facilities include a Wood Workshop, Metal Fabrication, Engineering, Plastics Workshop and a Resin and Moulding studio as well as CNC and Laser Cutting facilities.
+A spray booth is available for spray paint finishes and a number of bookable project and making spaces complete the facilities.

 Students use this area for final assembly, fit and finishing of maquettes, prototypes and display models.

-The processes that are carried out in this area include silicon mould making, and investment casting of resins, silicons and rubbers.
+The processes that are carried out in this area include silicone mould making, and investment casting of resins, silicones and rubbers.

 This area is used by students to carry out vacuum-forming and heat bending plastic processes.

 Students can attend laser inductions in order to access the laser-cutter resources.
 Technical Staff are on hand to support the preparation and safe operation of laser cutting resources in a wide variety of laser safe materials.

 Students can attend CNC inductions in order to access the CNC resources.
 Technical Staff are on hand to support the preparation and CNC machining of a wide range of materials in 3,4 & 5 axis CNC machines.